hanwenzhu/premise-selection/server/README.md

 Go to directory `server`.

 Set the relevant variables in `.env`.
-The important ones are: `HEI_VERSION` (for switching to CPU or different GPU backends for Hugging Face text-embeddings-inference); `MAX_BATCH_TOKENS` (see text-embeddings-inference README).
+The important ones are: `TEI_VERSION` (for switching to CPU or different GPU backends for Hugging Face text-embeddings-inference); `MAX_BATCH_TOKENS` (see text-embeddings-inference README).

 To start, run
 ```sh
 docker compose up
 ```
-which runs the service on `http://localhost:8000`.
+which runs the service on `http://0.0.0.0:80`.

 #### Misc
 Information on faiss-gpu: